rossharrison2004/rossharrison2004/README.md

 I also have some internship experience as a software engineer intern at Marquardt Switches INC.

-If you need to reach me, contact: rharrison@oakland.edu
+If you need to reach me, contact: rharrison@oakland.edu or add me on LinkedIn https://www.linkedin.com/in/ross-harrison-515610254

 Thanks for viewing my GitHub Page!